Social Emotional Learning (SEL)

 Make constructive choices about personal behavior and social interactions based on ethical standards, safety, and social norms.

 Second Step is grounded in research and provides an evidence-based curriculum for explicit instruction of social-emotional competencies.
-Elementary schools in LCPS are beginning to provide Second Step lessons and practice activities as the tier 1 core curriculum for social-emotional learning.
+All elementary and 13 middle schools in LCPS deliver Second Step lessons and practice activities as the tier 1 core curriculum for social-emotional learning.

 The Collaborative for Academic, Social, and Emotional Learning (CASEL) is a trusted source for knowledge about high-quality, evidence-based social and emotional learning (SEL).
 CASEL supports educators and policy leaders and enhances the experiences and outcomes for all PreK-12 students.
 Through the application of research, practice, and policy, CASEL collaborates with thought leaders to equip educators and policymakers with the knowledge and resources to advance social and emotional learning in equitable learning environments so all students can thrive.